A contact McKay correspondence for links of simple singularities: Introduction

 \section{Introduction}

 A simple singularity is modeled by the isolated singular point of the variety $\C^2/G$, for a finite nontrivial subgroup $G\subset\SU(2)$.
-The action of $G$ on $\C[u,v]$ has an invariant subring, generated by three monomials, $m_i(u,v)$ for $i=1,2,3$, that satisfy a minimal polynomial relation, for some nonzero $f_G\in\C[z_1,z_2,z_3]$.
-These polynomials $f_G$ provide an alternative perspective of the simple singularities as hypersurfaces in $\C^3$.
-Specifically, the map defines an isomorphism of complex varieties, $\C^2/G\simeq V$.
-One can recover the conjugacy class of $G$ from $V$ by studying the Dynkin diagram associated to the minimal resolution of the singularity of $V$, using the McKay correspondence.
-The \emph{link} of the singularity is the 3-dimensional contact manifold $L:=S^5_{\epsilon}(0)\cap V$, with contact structure $\xi_L:=TL\cap J_{\C^3}(TL)$, where $J_{\C^3}$ is the standard integrable complex structure on $\C^3$, and $\epsilon>0$ is small.
-We have a contactomorphism $(S^3/G,\xi_G)\simeq(L,\xi_L)$, where $\xi_G$ on $S^3/G$ is the descent of the standard contact structure $\xi$ on $S^3$ to the quotient by the $G$-action.
+The action of $G$ on $\C[u,v]$ admits an invariant subring, generated by three monomials, $m_i(u,v)$ for $i=1,2,3$, that satisfy a minimal polynomial relation,

+for some nonzero $f_G\in\C[z_1,z_2,z_3]$.
+These weighted polynomials $f_G$ provide an alternative perspective of the simple singularities as hypersurface singularities in $\C^3$.
+Specifically, the map

+defines an isomorphism of complex varieties, $\C^2/G\simeq V_G$, and produces a hypersurface singularity given any finite nontrivial $G\subset \SU(2)$.
+The following table summarizing the relationship of $G$ to $f_G$.
+The integer triple $(p,q,r)$ corresponds to the lengths of the 3 branches of the associated Dynkin diagram denoted by $\Gamma(G)$.
+In the $A_n$ case, $(k,l)$ is an arbitrary pair of positive integers satisfying $k + l = n +1$.

+One can recover the conjugacy class of $G$ from $V_G$ by studying the Dynkin diagram associated to the minimal resolution $\widetilde{X}_G$ of a simple singularity $\mathbf{0}$ of $V_G$, using the McKay correspondence \cite{mckay} summarized below.
+The \emph{Dynkin diagram} associated to (the minimal resolution of) $(V_G, \mathbf{0} )$ is the finite graph whose vertex $v_i$ is labeled by the exceptional holomorphic sphere $Z_i$ of self-intersection -2, and $v_i$ is adjacent to $v_j$ if and only if $Z_i$ transversely intersects with $Z_j$.
+In this way, we associate to any simple singularity $(V_G,\mathbf{0})$ the graph $\Gamma(V_G,\mathbf{0})$.
+It is a classical fact that $\Gamma(V_G,\mathbf{0})$ is isomorphic to one of the $A_n$, $D_n$, or the $E_6$, $E_7$, or $E_8$ graphs (see \cite[\S 6]{Sl}), depicted in Figure \ref{figure: dynkin diagrams}.

+The Dynkin diagrams also simultaneously classify the types of conjugacy classes of finite subgroups $G$ of $\SU(2)$.
+Any finite subgroup $G\subset\SU(2)$ must be either cyclic, conjugate to $\D_{2n}^*$, or is a binary polyhedral group, cf. \cite[\S 1.6]{Z}.
+Associated to each type of finite subgroup $G\subset\SU(2)$ is a finite graph, $\Gamma(G)$.
+The vertices of $\Gamma(G)$ are in correspondence with the nontrivial irreducible representations $V_i$ of $G$, of which there are $|\text{Conj}(G)|-1$, where $\text{Conj}(G)$ denotes the set of conjugacy classes of a group $G$.
+The McKay correspondence states that $\Gamma(G)$ is isomorphic to one of the $A_n$, $D_n$, or the $E_6$, $E_7$, or $E_8$ graphs, as enumerated in Table \ref{table: diagrams of graphs}.
+The adjacency matrix $A_{ij}$ of the Dynkin diagram determines the tensor products $\C^2 \otimes V_i \cong \oplus A_{ij} V_j$ with the canonical representation, cf. \cite{St}.
+We also note that the dimension of the cohomology of the minimal resolution is precisely the number of irreducible representations.